 The Foundation will accept the proposal that presents the best value.
 All proposals will be evaluated against the following Evaluation Criteria.
 Each

 proposal must contain the items listed in the Submission Requirements column in the following chart.
 Please submit your Submission Requirements in the order that they appear below;

-Stage: Evaluation Criteria:
+Stage I: Evaluation Criteria: